 Every cubic centimeter of the body is densely perfused with interconnected networks of tissue.
 These are the fabled acupuncture channels.
 Tracts of fascia, latitudinal and longitudinal blood vessels, nerve pathways and dermatomes.
 The ancient founders of acupuncture medicine studied these structures closely and methodically.

 What makes those researchers of the classical period radical today is not any romantic idea of the body; it is just that they thought it – the actual flesh and blood human body – was intelligent, capable of healing, and inseparable from its environment.
 That is the practical perspective which gave rise to an amazing form of medicine.
-It would be tragic to take acupuncture, a tool, and leave the perspective that has given it power and purpose for so long.

 You can learn about the scientific evidence for acupuncture here.